dhellmann/pymotw/PyMOTW/exceptions/index.rst

 SystemError
 -----------

 When an error occurs in the interpreter itself and there is some chance of continuing to run successfully, it raises a SystemError.
 SystemErrors probably indicate a bug in the interpreter and should be reported to the maintainer.

 SystemExit
 ----------

-When sys.exit() is called, it raises SystemExit instead of exiting immediately.
-This allows cleanup code in ``try:finally`` blocks to run and callers (like debuggers and test frameworks) to catch the exception and avoid exiting.
+When ``sys.exit()`` is called, it raises SystemExit instead of exiting immediately.
+This allows cleanup code in ``try:finally`` blocks to run and special environments (like debuggers and test frameworks) to catch the exception and avoid exiting.

 TypeError
 ---------

 TypeErrors are caused by combining the wrong type of objects, or calling a function with the wrong type of object.

 .. include:: exceptions_TypeError.py
     :literal: